OneDrive/onedrive-api-docs/docs/rest-api/api/site_get.md

 * `/sites/root`: The tenant root site.
 * `/groups/{group-id}/sites/root`: The group's team site.

-Additionally, the root site for a particular geographic instance (for multi-geo tenants) can be accessed with the geography's dataLocationCode, as follows:

-* `/sites/NAM`: The root site of the tenant's North American instance
-* `/sites/EUR`: The root site of the tenant's European instance

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|